Jack Slevkoff's Enterprises provides...

 Delivery: via Priority Mail or 3-day Air ** ***

-* Tree may be longer than three-and-one-half feet, but the tips may be cut off to fit in box.
+* Tree may be longer than indicated, but the tips may be cut off to fit in box.
 Trimming a tree actually helps in the preservation of the tree and will help promote branching.

 ** Overnight or 2-day air available at an additional cost.